nickumia/world/docs/lakshmi_ma_pooja.md

 ## G. Ghanta Palja (worship of the Bell)

 > Agama-artham tu devānam gamana artham Tu rakshasam
-> ghantta-ravam Karomya aadau devată ahvana- lanchanam
+> ghantta-ravam Karomya aadau devată ahvana-lanchanam

 For the arrival of the good forces and departure desstructive forces.
 Iring the bell, marking the Invocation of auspiciousness that comes with the Devine manifestation.